5- Driving on a Quiet Street

 Lesson two – left turns

 When your teen is proficient at right turns, move on to left turns.
-Have your teen drive counterclockwise around the block 10–12 times, coaching them on these techniques for safe left turns:
+Have your teen drive counterclockwise around the block until proficient, coaching them on these techniques for safe left turns:

 - Position the vehicle close to the yellow line in the middle of the road.

-- If there is a stop sign or red light, stop with wheels pointed straight ahead before the stop line, crosswalk or intersection.
+- If there is a stop sign or red light, stop with wheels pointed straight and make sure to stop before the stop line, crosswalk, or sidewalk, whichever is first.

 - Search the intersection in all directions for vehicles, pedestrians, signs, and signals.